 Colon Indicator: Adjust if the colons are always on, always off, or blink at 1Hz.

-Sleep Times: Since this clock is pretty bright I wanted a way to turn it off when I'm trying to sleep.
-If enabled, when the time is between sleep start / sleep end the high voltage power supply is shut down, turning off all nixie tubes.
+Sleep Times: Since this clock is pretty bright, I wanted a way to turn it off when I'm trying to sleep.
+If this feature is enabled, when the time is between sleep start / sleep end the high voltage power supply is shut down, turning off all nixie tubes.
 (Also saves on nixie tube bulb life) The leds will fade dim green -> off to indicate sleep mode is active.

 12/24 Hour Display Mode